fundor333/fundor333.com/content/post/2019-07-18-beards-mugs-men.md

 Allways clean and with black coffee but allways the same fu__ing mug because *"it's original"*[^2].
 Because the owner is a front-end developer the owner keep the mug in pristine state.

+## BackEnd Mug

+A mug.
+Inside there is *the darkness* a concentrated black coffee or a black stuff (old cofee) merged with the inside of the mug.
+Outside there is one of this:

+* *__:q! for exit__* The most difficult task ever: exit vim
+* *__Logo of framework brought at somethingconvention__* When the backend dev is also a fanboy
+* *__Joke moking FrontEnd__* Because backend is the *real* thing

+## Helpdesk first level/noob's Mug

+A *new* mug with *Linux inside* or *powered by Linux*.
+Sometime the mug is a *Debian* or *Ubuntu* mug.
+Nothing special like the owner...

+## Helpdesk second level's Mug

+An *old* mug with *Linux inside* or *powered by Linux*.
+Sometime the mug is a *Debian* or *Ubuntu* mug.
+The mug has seen better days.
+Usualy full of pen and dust.

+## Helpdesk third level's Mug

+It *was* a mug with a penguin/debian logo/ubuntu logo printed on it but now look like more a mug with cave painting on it.
+Full of broken pen and *a* pencil which is the only thingworking in the "mug".
+Sometime the mug is a little broken.

+## Sysadmin's Mug

+A mug with coffe in it.
+Sometime Irish coffee, sometime only wishky.
+On the outside there is a frase like "fuck off", "sysadmin give, sysadmin take away" or "open a ticket then i look at it" or, my preferite, "if you have a problem it is your problem not mine".
+Only sometime you will find a sysadmin with the *vim command sheet*'s mug.

+This are some of the type of mug I find in my worklife.
+If i find other i will create a second part of this post.

 [^1]: An exquisite tea from the Fujian province, where it is grown in gardens.
 Its name is due to its pearl-like shape.
 With a pronounced jasmine aroma, it has a soft taste and digestive properties that make it very recommendable for drinking on its own after meals.